 Constrained hexahedral meshing consists in building a mesh matching a given quadrilateral boundary mesh.
-Theory shows that this is possible if the boundary has an even number of quads and no odd edge cycles [Erickson 2014].
-Verhetsel et al. [2019] developed a systematic approach to find small topological hexahedral meshes of the sphere, but is limited to quadrangulations with no more than 20 boundary quads.
+Theory shows that this is possible if the boundary has an even number of quads and no odd edge cycles [6].
+Verhetsel et al. [38] developed a systematic approach to find small topological hexahedral meshes of the sphere, but is limited to quadrangulations with no more than 20 boundary quads.
 Furthermore, the smallest hexahedral meshes for simple boundaries may be surprisingly complex, e.g. one needs 36 irregularly-connected hexahedra to mesh the Schneiders' pyramid whose boundary is made of 16 quads.

 For larger problems, attempts have been made to exploit the dual of the hexahedral mesh, which consist of surface sheets intersecting at chords.
 Given a hex mesh, the boundaries of the dual sheet are chords in the boundary quad mesh.
-The Whisker Weaving [Ledoux and Weill 2008; Tautges et al. 197 1996] and the dual cycle elimination [Kremer et al. 2014; Müller-Hannemann 1999] start from the 198 199 chords of a boundary quad mesh and build internal sheets.
-Whisker Weaving is mainly topological and produces hexahedral meshes that are often tangled or of very low quality, and dual cycle 200 elimination is limited to boundary quad meshes with no self-intersection loops, which is a serious 201 limitation in practice.
-Despite sustained research efforts, the induced limitations are intractable, and 202 constrained topological approaches have not led to practical all-hexahedral meshing, essentially 203 204 due to the utter reliance on the suitability of the boundary quadrilateral mesh.
+The Whisker Weaving [18, 36] and the dual cycle elimination [15, 27] start from the chords of a boundary quad mesh and build internal sheets.
+Whisker Weaving is mainly topological and produces hexahedral meshes that are often tangled or of very low quality, and dual cycle elimination is limited to boundary quad meshes with no self-intersection loops, which is a serious limitation in practice.
+Despite sustained research efforts, the induced limitations are intractable, and constrained topological approaches have not led to practical all-hexahedral meshing, essentially due to the utter reliance on the suitability of the boundary quadrilateral mesh.

-3Branch hexbl in the Gmsh git repository: https://gitlab.onelab.info/gmsh/gmsh/-/tree/hexbl
+4Branch hexbl in the Gmsh git repository: https://gitlab.onelab.info/gmsh/gmsh/-/tree/hexbl